viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 This method has 3 overloads.

+### AssertCount

+Asserts that a source sequence contains a given count of elements.

 ### AtLeast

 Determines whether or not the number of elements in the sequence is greater